 Foreign Exchange Rate Risk.
 Although we have significant foreign-based operations, the U.S. dollar is our primary operating currency.
-Thus, substantially all of our revenue and the majority of our expenses in 2009, 2008 and 2007 were denominated in U.S. dollars.
-For the years ended December 31, 2009, 2008 and 2007, 38%, 38% and 38%, respectively, of our direct container expenses were paid in 17 different foreign currencies for the year ended December 31, 2009 and 15 different foreign currencies for the years ended December 31, 2008 and 2007.
-We do not hedge these container expenses as there are no significant payments made in any one foreign currency and our contract with the Surface Deployment and Distribution Command ("SDDC") contains a provision to protect us from fluctuations in exchange rates for payments made in foreign currencies for services rendered under the SDDC contract.
+Thus, substantially all of our revenue and the majority of our expenses in 2010, 2009 and 2008 were denominated in U.S. dollars.
+For the years ended December 31, 2010, 2009 and 2008, 34%, 38% and 38%, respectively, of our direct container expenses were paid in 18, 17 and 15 different foreign currencies for the years ended December 31, 2010, 2009 and 2008, respectively.
+We do not hedge these container expenses as there are no significant payments made in any one foreign currency.
 Foreign exchange fluctuations did not materially impact our financial results in those periods.